Birch Copse Primary School

 It is the standard practice of school to offer Parent/Teacher discussions three times a year.
-In addition to these discussions, in accordance with DfE access arrangements you will be invited to meet to discuss the outcomes set in your child’s Success and Achievement Plan.
+In addition to these discussions, in accordance with DfE access arrangements you will be invited to meet to discuss the outcomes set in your child’s Graduated Approach Plan or their Support and Achievement Plan.
 During these meetings you will be given information on the level that your child is working at and have the chance to celebrate successes.
 You will also be given information on additional support your child is receiving.

 - 3.2: When my child's progress is being reviewed, how will new targets be set and how will I be involved?

-A meeting takes place three times a year to review and set Success and Achievement Plan outcomes.
+A meeting takes place three times a year to review and set Graduated Approach Plan or Support and Achievement Plan outcomes.
 This is a fully collaborative process between parents/carers and school.
 Progress towards the outcomes is looked at and if achieved a new outcome will be set.
 If it has not been achieved, it will either be modified to make it more achievable or repeated in order to give your child more time to reach the target.

 - 3.3: ln addition to the school's normal reporting arrangements, what opportunities will there be for me to discuss my child's progress with school staff?